icescentral/COVID19-Lab-Results/README.md

 CONTACT
 -------
-Please email Branson Chen [branson.chen@ices.on.ca] for any specific questions about the code and Mahmoud Azimaee [mahmoud.azimaee@ices.on.ca] for any other inquiries.
+Please email Branson Chen [branson.chen@ices.on.ca] for any questions about the Python script, Kinwah Fung [kinwah.fung@ices.on.ca] and Hannah Chung [hannah.chung@ices.on.ca] for any questions about the SAS script, and Mahmoud Azimaee [mahmoud.azimaee@ices.on.ca] for any other inquiries.

 ACKNOWLEDGEMENTS
 ----------------